Updated August 6, 2021

 If you are having a hard time paying rent, you are not alone.
-Unfortunately, the Oregon Department of Justice (DOJ) does not have authority over landlord-tenant disputes and cannot provide you with legal advice.
-However, we hope this page can be a starting point for renters who need help.
+The Oregon Department of Justice does not have authority over landlord-tenant disputes and cannot provide you with legal advice.
+However, we want you to know the information below if you are struggling to pay rent.

-To be protected by the CDC order during July, you must fill out a declaration form.
+To be protected by the CDC order, you must fill out a declaration form.
 You must submit the form to your landlord.
 All adults on the lease must sign and submit a declaration.
 This form is not the same as the Oregon form you might have used before.
-Find the form in many languages at the CDC website ».
+Find the form in many different languages at the CDC website ».

-You do not need to submit proof of immigration or citizenship status to apply for rent assistance through the OERAP, and information is available in several languages on their webpage.
+You do not need to submit proof of immigration or citizenship status to apply for rent assistance through the OERAP.
+Also, the information is available in several languages on the website.
 If you are homeless, you might be able to get help with future rent if you enter a new lease.

 There might be other services that could help you pay your rent.
 To find out and learn more, dial 211 ».
 You can also contact your local community action agency to see if you qualify for help.
 Find your local agency here ».